Ikergune/firos/README.md

 }
 ```

-Firos Topics
+FIROS Topics
 ============

-Firos is listening to 2 topics to handle robot connections.
+FIROS is listening to 2 topics to handle robot connections.

-/firos/connect
+/FIROS/connect
 --------------

 When this topic is called (with an empty string) it will search for new robots and topics and will connect with any robot and topic that matches with the whitelist.

-/firos/disconnect
+/FIROS/disconnect
 -----------------

 This topic must be called with a String message with the name of the robot that has to be disconnected.